 How Did You Power The Train and Ski Lift?

 We used Power Functions to control both the train and the ski lift.
 The LEGO City Passenger Train comes with a battery box, motor, infrared receiver and 8-channel, 7-speed, infrared remote control that controls up to 8 trains.
 We purchased an additional LEGO Power Functions IR Receiver and built it into the ski lift building.
 We then programmed the remote to control both the train and the ski lift.
-Again, if you’d like to learn more about how to power a train, check out our How to Power the LEGO Winter Holiday Train post.

 The Winter Village Build Close Up